 My quads were tired and the going got kind of slow.
 I’ve hiked a lot of really rough trails this year, but going down the Glen Boulder Trail was really painful.
 Even more than the Osgood Trail I climbed down last month.
 The trail is quite steep, narrow, and boulder-filled and I slipped a number of times going down, even breaking one of my Pacerpoles in the process.
 That’s the last time I’ll ever down-climb that trail.

 When I finally made it to the bottom, I just hoofed it up Rt 16 back to my car at Pinkham Notch which was only about a half-mile away.
 I was bummed about my Pacerpole but the hike had been a smashing success and actually a little easier than I expected.
 I’d finished (section) hiking the entire Davis Path and the hardest portion of the Dry River Trail, thanks in part to Bill’s trail maintenance efforts.
-This had been a successful redlining hike and I’m already planning the followup trips needed to polish off the other trails I “need” to hike in the Southern Presidentials for my second redlining round.
+This had been a successful hike and I’m already planning the followup trips needed to polish off the other trails I “need” to hike in the Southern Presidentials.

 Recommended Guidebooks and Maps: